pantheon-systems/documentation/source/content/guides/frontend-performance/05-media.md

 Try the [BJ Lazy Load](https://wordpress.org/plugins/bj-lazy-load/) plugin for WordPress and the [Image Lazyloader](https://www.drupal.org/project/lazyloader) module for Drupal.

 ### WordPress

 WordPress 5.5 lazy-loads images by default.

 ### Drupal

 In Drupal 9.1 lazy-loading images has been added as default behavior.
-For Drupal 7 and 8 sites, the [Lazy Load module](https://www.drupal.org/project/lazy)
+For Drupal 7 and 8 sites, use the [Lazy Load module](https://www.drupal.org/project/lazy).

 ## Compress Images